browserengineering/book/book/layout.md

 Backgrounds
 ===========

-The browsers uses the layout tree a lot,[^for-what] and one simple and visually compelling use case is drawing backgrounds.
+Browsers use the layout tree a lot,[^for-what] and one simple and visually compelling use case is drawing backgrounds.

 [^for-what]: For example, in [Chapter 7](chrome.md), we'll use the